Mongolia's "ninja" miners help sate China lust for gold

 While there is little sign that ninja activities are slowing, formal activities are.
 The Bornuur plant's accountant, Erdenechimeg, said it was struggling to compete with black market prices, and new restrictions on land use were also limiting the number of new miners coming in.

-Singo and the SDC have also helped organise a group of 50 former ninjas in the district of Zamaar, south of Ulan Bator.
+Singo and the SDC have also helped organize a group of 50 former ninjas in the district of Zamaar, south of Ulan Bator.

 Instead of raiding licensed properties, the miners have signed an agreement with a local mining firm, the Mundulaan Trade Company, to mine marginal deposits that big firms cannot handle.
 It also allows them to sell directly to the central bank and mine without being molested by police and security guards.